-Richard usually teaches Multivariate Secondary Analysis of Social Data (SO348) and Relationship and Family Change (SO247) at undergraduate level and convenes and teaches Quantitative Methods in Social Research (SO916; an MA module) at postgraduate level.
+Richard usually teaches Multivariate Secondary Analysis of Social Data (SO348: not running 2019/20) and Relationship and Family Change (SO247) at undergraduate level and convenes and teaches Quantitative Methods in Social Research (SO916; an MA module) at postgraduate level.

 - Lampard, R. (2016) ‘Living together in a sexually exclusive relationship: an enduring, pervasive ideal?’
 Families, Relationships and Societies 5 (1), 23 - 41.

 Lampard, R. (2014) 'Stated Reasons for Relationship Dissolution in Britain: Marriage and Cohabitation Compared' European Sociological Review 30 (3), 315 - 328.